-- For Acceleration enter values for the components of the Acceleration \mathbf{a}0 (SI unit: m/s^2). - For Normal acceleration enter the value of the Normal acceleration a_n (SI unit: m/s2) in the normal direction.
+- For Acceleration enter values for the components of the Acceleration $a_0$ (SI unit: $m/s^2$ ). - For Normal acceleration enter the value of the Normal acceleration $a_n$ (SI unit: m/s) in the normal direction.

 In the BEM formulation, interior conditions cannot intersect other (exterior) conditions.
 It is recommended that this type of model is set up by using FEM in the region around the interior condition and BEM outside of that region.